 The violin plays an important role in symphonies.
 Many players hold the violin under their chin while playing with a stick and a single-stringed instrument with another hand.
 Like a guitar, there is also an electric violin.
 This article will highlight the differences between a classical violin and an electric violin.

-Violins and Electric Violins: brief summary
+Violin and Electric Violin: summary

 Some deep information about Violin